Super League 2020: Wakefield Trinity's Tom Johnstone still finding his way

 "Still being 24, I'm still trying to find my way in the team - especially losing two years," Johnstone told Sky Sports.
 "I feel like I'm still 22 when you're looking at it from a rugby point of view.

-"But I've had a bit more experience with certain things like the internationals and I've learnt from people above me, like Tommy Makinson, who've helped me.
+"But I've had a bit more experience with certain things like the internationals and I've learned from people above me, like Tommy Makinson, who've helped me.

 "I'm trying to pass it through into the club, bring the culture up a bit and we're moving in the right direction now."